Strategic management in life sciences and healthcare

 The assessment details can be found in the facts box above.

-S811 is an online course within which you will work in groups using a variety of communication methods, including scheduled online forums.
+S811 is an online module within which you will work in groups using a variety of communication methods, including scheduled online forums.
 Some of this group work is linked to assessment.

 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.